We may receive compensation when you click on links to products from our partners.

 7. Have the Time

 Business ghostwriting is a steadily growing industry because organizations are only just realizing the value a ghostwritten publication can hold.
 Writers are realizing that becoming a business ghostwriter is lucrative too.
 Companies are finding they have to deal with an increasing number of potential ghostwriters.
-This is why the
+This is why the interview process is continuing to get longer and becoming cutthroat.

 To maximize your chances of landing that initial crucial gig, we recommend sticking to conventional ghostwriting and using the rest of your time to work on transitioning into the business ghostwriting world.
 This will take time, but once you get a foothold there’s nothing to stop you from making an impression on the industry of today and tomorrow.